 So how exactly does language emerge during early childhood development?
 Researchers have proposed several different theories to explain how and why language development occurs.

-- The nativist theory of Noam Chomsky suggested that language in an inherent human quality and that children are born with a language acquisition device that allows them to produce language once they have learned the necessary vocabulary.
+The nativist theory of Noam Chomsky suggested that language has an inherent human quality and that children are born with a language acquisition device that allows them to produce language once they have learned the necessary vocabulary.

-- Critical period theories suggested that children are most sensitive to language acquisition at certain points in development.
-If language is not learned during these critical points, such as in the famous case of Genie who was horrifically abused and never learned language during early childhood, this theory suggests that language acquisition will never occur.
+Critical period theories suggested that children are most sensitive to language acquisition at certain points in development.
+If language is not learned during these critical points, this theory suggests that language acquisition will never occur.

 How Parents Facilitate Language Development